One of the most frequent types of emails I receive from readers is this:

 Can I use a detergent other than Tide?

 Of course you can!
-I’ve tried with Tide and Wisk, and both have great stain remover power and brighteners.
+I’ve tried with Tide, Wisk, and Arm & Hammer and all three have great stain remover power and brighteners.
 I will caution you though, if you use a cheapie detergent, you might not be as satisfied with your results.

 Should I dry the shirt in the dryer after going through this stain removal process?